firstroboticsosu/lunabotics/RobotCode/README.md

 ./botCode
 ```

+If you use clangd as your LSP the compile_commands.json will be output to the build folder after compilation

 ## Adding new source files

 When contributing new source files make sure to place all headers into the include folder and all C++ files into the src folder.